missoulatech/documents-and-resources/CODE_OF_CONDUCT.md

 The Missoula Tech Slack is an intentionally positive online community dedicated to the growth and evolution of our local community.
 We recognize and celebrate the creativity and collaboration of our independent members and the diversity of skills, talents, experiences, cultures, and opinions that they bring to Missoula, Montana and the World.

-The Missoula Tech Slack is an inclusive environment, based on treating all individuals respectfully, regardless of gender or gender identity (including transgender status), sexual orientation, age, disability, nationality, ethnicity, religion (or lack thereof), political affiliation, or career path.
+The Missoula Tech Slack is an inclusive environment, based on treating all individuals respectfully, regardless of race, gender or gender identity (including transgender status), sexual orientation, age, disability, nationality, ethnicity, religion (or lack thereof), political affiliation, or career path.

 We value respectful behavior above individual opinions.